 Users could discover available partner audiences and datasets, define targeting logic, and build matched audiences without handling raw customer data.
 These audiences could then be activated directly through advertising platforms, telecom channels, mobile apps, or partner media using approved identifiers only.

-Teams could design and operate loyalty and incentive programs tied to audience behavior: issue rewards, coupons, or digital content, track participation, and coordinate promotions across multiple partners.
+Teams could design and run loyalty and incentive programs tied to audience behavior: issue rewards, coupons, or digital content; track participation; and coordinate promotions across multiple partners.
 Loyalty rules, points accrual, and partner settlements were handled automatically, removing manual reconciliation between companies.